 By Carol Bada, Forest Legacy Program Manager, NM Forestry Division

-The U.S. Congress created the in 1990 to help landowners, state and local governments, and land trusts identify and protect environmentally important forest lands that are threatened by present or future conversion to non-forest uses.
+The U.S. Congress created the Forest Legacy Program in 1990 to help landowners, state and local governments, and land trusts identify and protect environmentally important private forest lands that are threatened by present or future conversion to non-forest uses.
 Since its creation the Forest Legacy Program has conserved over 2.8 million acres of forest land and expanded across the country to 53 states and territories.

 The program is funded by the Land and Water Conservation Fund, which invests a small percentage of federal offshore drilling fees toward the conservation of important land, water, and recreation areas for all Americans.
 The passage of the Great American Outdoors Act provides permanent funding for the Land and Water Conservation Fund.
-For current information on implementation of the Great American Outdoors Act.
+For current information on implementation of the Great American Outdoors Act please visit our website.

 The Forest Legacy Program is authorized through the federal Farm Bill and made available to the State of New Mexico by a grant from the USDA Forest Service (USFS).
-Landowners who choose to sell conservation easements to the state may sell the development rights to all or part of their properties, are encouraged to form partnerships with land trust organizations that can help them with their property appraisals, and tax or estate planning.
-Up to 75% of the easement purchase price is provided through a federal grant.
+Landowners who choose to sell conservation easements to the state may sell the development rights to all or part of their properties.
+They are encouraged to form partnerships with land trust organizations that can help them with their property appraisals, and tax or estate planning.
+Up to 75% of the easement value is provided through a federal grant.
 The other 25% must be funded by non-federal sources or donated by the landowner.

 Conservation easements are held in perpetuity by the state and effectively retire the rights to subdivide and develop the properties for non-forest uses.
 Participating landowners retain all other rights to their properties including occupancy, use for enjoyment or profit, and transfer to heirs or sale to new owners.
 Property taxes are paid on the retained rights, as determined by the County Assessor.
 These private forests continue to produce wood products, provide wildlife habitats and open space, contribute to watershed integrity, help combat climate change through carbon sequestration, and are protected from urban sprawl.

 New Mexico currently has three Forest Legacy conservation easements.
-The Horse Springs conservation easement consists of 5,000 acres and is located in Catron County.
-The High-Country Ranch conservation easement consists of 11,655 acres and is located in Rio Arriba County.
-The Vallecitos Mountain Refuge conservation easement consists of 132.36 acres and is also located in Rio Arriba country.
+The Horse Springs conservation easement consists of 5,000 acres in Catron County.
+The High-Country Ranch conservation easement is 11,655 acres in Rio Arriba County.
+The Vallecitos Mountain Refuge conservation easement consists of 132 acres and is also located in Rio Arriba country.

-There is a Forest Legacy Program project currently in progress in Rio Arriba County.
-It is the Brazos Cliffs project and consists of 6,77.967 acres.
+There is another Forest Legacy Program project currently in progress in Rio Arriba County.
+This is the Brazos Cliffs project near Chama, NM; 6,780 acres of the Brazos River watershed.

 Forest Legacy Program Eligibility Criteria

-To be eligible for inclusion, a property must be 75% forested with timber or riparian woodland species and meet all of the following four eligibility criteria.
+To be eligible for inclusion, a property must be 75% forested with timber or riparian woodland species and meet the following four eligibility criteria.
 Properties less than 40 acres in size will generally not be considered unless they contain significant features, such as endangered species habitat or rare types of forest.

 1. Threat

-To meet this criterion, the property must be threatened by one of the following:
+To meet this criterion, the property must be threatened by at least one of the following:

 Conversion to non-forest uses;